Dungeons & Dragons

 Sessions run on Monday and Wednesday evenings during the school terms (weeks 2 to 9) from 6:00 pm to 8:00 pm.

-The groups are currently full but if you would like to go on a waitlist, please contact us.
+The groups are currently full but if you can join the waitlist.

 Marymead Autism Centre gratefully acknowledges the IMB Bank Community Foundation grant which currently funds the D&D